-Find Out How Much Traffic a Website Gets - Digital Inspiration
+Find Out How Much Traffic a Website Gets

 Find Website Traffic with Google AdWords

-Few years ago, Google Ad Planner and Google Trends for Websites were the go-to tools for estimating a site’s traffic but they have since been discontinued.
-You can however still use the Display Planner tool inside Google AdWords to get a good idea of a site’s traffic and demographics.
+Sometime back, Google Ad Planner and Google Trends for Websites were the go-to tools for estimating a site’s traffic but they have since been discontinued.
+You can however still use Google AdWords to get a good idea of a site’s traffic and demographics.
 Here’s how:

-Go to Display Planner and sign-in with your Google Account.
+Sign-in to Adwords with your Google Account.
 You need not be an AdWords advertiser to use this tool.

 Next put the site’s domain in the search box, set the Campaign targeting to United States (or remove geographic targeting to see global traffic) and click “Get Placement Ideas.”
 Google will now show you the average impressions per week for that domain and if you multiply that number by 4, you get a good estimate of the site’s monthly traffic (hits).